-6. Service of notice.-
+6. Service of notice

-- (1) Any notice or other document that is served on any person in terms of this Bylaw is regarded as having been served- - (a) when it has been delivered to that person personally; - (b) when it has been left at that person's place of residence or business in the Republic with a person apparently over the age of sixteen years; - (c) when it has been posted by registered or certified mail to that person's last known residential or business address in the Republic and an acknowledgement of the posting thereof from the postal service is obtained; - (d) if that person's address in the Republic is unknown, when it has been served on that person's agent or representative in the Republic in the manner provided by paragraphs (a), (b) or (c); or - (e) if that person's address and agent or representative in the Republic is unknown, when it has been posted in a conspicuous place on the property or premises, if any, to which it relates. - When any notice or other document must be authorized or served on the owner, occupier or holder of any property or right in any property, it is sufficient if that person is described in the notice or other document as the owner, occupier or holder of the property or right in question and is it not necessary to name that person. - (3) Any legal process is effectively and sufficiently served on the Service Provider when it is delivered to the Electrical Engineer or an employee in attendance at the office of the Electrical Engineer.
+- (1) Any notice or other document that is served on any person in terms of this by-law is regarded as having been served- - (a) when it has been delivered to that person personally; - (b) when it has been left at that person's place of residence or business in the Republic with a person apparently over the age of sixteen years; - (c) when it has been posted by registered or certified mail to that person's last known residential or business address in the Republic and an acknowledgement of the posting thereof from the postal service is obtained;

-7. Compliance with notices.-
+- (d) if that person's address in the Republic is unknown, when it has been served on that person's agent or representative in the Republic in the manner provided by paragraphs (a), (b) or (c); or - (e) if that person's address and agent or representative in the Republic is unknown, when it has been posted in a conspicuous place on the property or premises, if any, to which it relates. - (2) When any notice or other document must be authorised or served on the owner, occupier or holder of any property or right in any property, it is sufficient if that person is described in the notice or other document as the owner, occupier or holder of the property or right in question, and it is not necessary to name that person. - (3) Any legal process is effectively and sufficiently served on the Service Provider when it is delivered to the Director or an employee in attendance at the office of the Director.

-Any person on whom a notice duly issued or given under this Bylaw is served shall, within the time specified in such notice, comply with its terms.
+7. Compliance with notices

-8. Application for supply.-
+Any person on whom a notice duly issued or given under this by-law is served shall, within the time specified in such notice, comply with its terms.

-(1) Application for the supply of electricity or for the increase in the capacity of an existing electrical supply, or for a prepayment arrangement shall be made in writing by the prospective consumer on the prescribed form obtainable at the office of the Service Provider, and the notified maximum demand, in kVA, required for the installation, shall be stated therein.
-Such application shall be made as early as possible before the supply of electricity is required in order to facilitate the work of the Service Provider.
+8. Application for supply

-- (2) Applicants for the supply of electricity or for the increase in the capacity of an existing electrical supply, or for a prepayment arrangement shall submit the following documents with their application- - (a) An identity document or passport, and, in the case of a business, a letter of resolution delegating the authority to the applicant; - (b) The consumer shall provide a Deed of Sale or other proof of ownership of the premises for which a supply of electricity is required; - (c).
-Other documents required by the Electrical Engineer or the Chief Finance Officer. - (3) Applicants for a supply of electricity shall be subject to a credit clearance check as far as debt to the Service Authority is concerned. - (4) An application for a new temporary supply of electricity shall be considered at the discretion of the Electrical Engineer, who may specify any special conditions to be satisfied in such case.
+- (1) Application for a new supply or the modification of an existing supply of electricity shall be made in writing and be signed by the owner of the premises or his or her duly authorised proxy on the prescribed application form obtainable from the Service Provider.
+The notified maximum demand requested for the installation as well as all other information required in the application form must be provided.
+Such application shall be made as early as possible before the supply of electricity is required in order to facilitate the work of the Service Provider. - [subsection (1) substituted by section 3(a) of the Electricity Supply Amendment By-law, 2017] - (2) Applicants for the supply of electricity shall submit the following documents with their application - (a) An identity document or passport, and, in the case of a business, a letter of resolution delegating the authority to the applicant; - (b) The consumer shall provide a Deed of Sale or other proof of ownership of the premises for which a supply of electricity is required. - (3) Applicants for a supply of electricity shall be subject to a credit clearance check as far as debt to the Service Authority is concerned. - (4) An application for a new temporary supply of electricity shall be considered at the discretion of the Director, who may specify any special conditions to be satisfied in such case.

-9. Processing of requests for supply.-
+9. Processing of requests for supply

-Applications for the supply of electricity will be processed and the supply made available within the periods stipulated in the applicable standard specification, subject to the applicant complying with all written conditions and requirements duly imposed in terms of bylaw 4.
+Applications for the supply of electricity will be processed and the supply made available within the periods stipulated in NRS 047.

-10. Wayleaves and Servitudes on private property.
+Servitudes on private property